-Family therapy helps us identify family of origin problems and unlearn or relearn family values, communication styles, traditions, and ways of dealing/expressing emotions.
+Family therapy helps us identify family-of-origin problems and unlearn or relearn family values, communication styles, traditions, and ways of dealing with/expressing emotions.
 We can make the necessary adjustments to upbringing-related issues to forge the best future outcome.

 A family of origin has certain systems that affect members of that family.
 Everyone is part of the family system they grew up in, and the effects of such a system aren’t isolated.
 Other members of your family i.e. siblings, were also subjected to your family system and the things that took place within the system over time.